zicro/phpCode/README.md

 # phpCode
 Snippet Code for Php including :
 + Security
 + Online Users
 + MultiLanguages
 + ShortLink Script
++ FileUpload
 .. and More ..